 MILITARY MUSEUM OF SANT CARLES

-The fortress, which real name is; Castell de Sant Carles, was ordered built by King Felipe III, in the years between 1610 and 1612, after continuing requests from tradesmen in Palma.
+The fortress, which real name is Castell de Sant Carles, was ordered built by King Felipe III in the years between 1610 and 1612 after continuing requests from tradesmen in Palma who felt threatened by the many corsairs tormenting the Mediterranean basin.
 It was built on the exact place of a former watchtower and lighthouse.

 The military museum, is quite an interesting sight in Palma, and you can enjoy the wonderful views over the bay from the fortress.